-12.2 Whistleblower protection
+11.4.
+Whistleblower protection

-Several areas of employment law have been reformed recently or are in the process of being reformed.
-However, whistleblowing is often an area which is excluded when the burden of employment laws on companies is reduced.
+Whistleblowing is often an area which is excluded when the burden of employment laws on companies is reduced.
 Notably:

-- > the cap on unfair dismissal does not apply when the dismissal is linked to whistleblowing - > the confidential status afforded to pre-termination negotiations regarding settlement, which came into force on 29 July 2013, does not apply when the individual has a whistleblowing claim - > the proposed new category of employee, 'employee shareholder', which is due to come into force by 1 September 2013, excludes certain employment rights in return for a capital gains tax advantage, however the ability to bring a whistleblowing claim is not excluded
+- > the cap on unfair dismissal does not apply when the dismissal is linked to whistleblowing - > the confidential status afforded to pre-termination negotiations regarding settlement, which came into force in July 2013, does not apply when the individual has a whistleblowing claim

-13 Practical tips for employers to manage whistleblowing at work
+12. Practical tips for employers to manage whistleblowing at work

-13.1 Policy, training and culture
+12.1.
+Policy, training and culture

-- > Implement a whistleblowing policy setting out clearly that disclosures should be made internally and providing details of how this should be done. - > To limit the risk of vicarious liability, publicise the whistleblowing policy and provide whistleblowing training to employees, especially those at managerial level. - > Consider appointing a dedicated whistleblowing officer this should be someone regarded as approachable by employees. - > Good risk management should include supervision, team working and fostering an open working culture.
+- > Implement a whistleblowing policy setting out clearly that disclosures should be made internally and providing details of how this should be done. - > To limit the risk of vicarious liability, publicise the whistleblowing policy and provide whistleblowing training to employees, especially those at managerial level. - > Consider appointing a dedicated whistleblowing officer - this should be someone regarded as approachable by employees. - Sood risk management should include supervision, team working and fostering an open working culture.
 Actively encourage early reporting of concerns. - > Larger organisations could consider implementing an anonymous whistleblowing hotline.
 This encourages disclosure of potentially important information but makes it less likely that a claim will result since it is less likely they can be dismissed or subject to a detriment if their identity is concealed.
 However, note that this may make disclosures more difficult to investigate thoroughly.

-13.2 Employment contracts
+12.2.
+Employment contracts

-- > Include clauses in employment contracts requiring employees to disclose the wrongdoing of others within the organisation. - > Do not rely on confidential information clauses in employment contracts to prevent the worker from making a disclosure externally.
+- Include clauses in employment contracts requiring employees to disclose the wrongdoing of others within the organisation. - > Do not rely on confidential information clauses in employment contracts to prevent the worker from making a disclosure externally.
 These are unenforceable if the worker makes a protected disclosure and seeking to enforce them could amount to an unlawful detriment against the worker.

-13.3 Investigations
+12.3.
+Investigations